AntonGerasimov/sentiment-analysis/README.md

 ## Lemmatization vs Stemming

-You can find brief comparation of this methods in lemmatization_vs_stemming notebook.
+You can find brief comparison of this methods in lemmatization_vs_stemming notebook.

 Quite commonly, I chose lemmatization over stemming.
 There are several reasons for that:

--
--
--
+- Lemmatization considers the context and uses morphological analysis of words.
+It removes inflectional endings only.
+It leads to better semantic analysis.
+Stemming may lose actual meaning of words (see short examples in notebook)
+- Overall, lemmatization is more accurate than stemming, because stemming simply chop off the ends of words.
+It can lead to incorrect generalizations and provide us with more false positives or negatives.
+On the other hand, lemmatization uses a vocabulary and morphological analysis, reducing the chances of errors
+- Lemmatization is better at dealing with irregular words.
+For example, with lemmatization 'went' transforms to 'go'
+- Lemmatization provides us with better readability (see notebook examples)

 ## Bag of words vs TF-IDF